 Over the years, Carol called on her experience as a teacher and willingly stepped in to train new volunteers and help them feel comfortable in their new role.
 She often recounted a poignant experience to new volunteers to emphasize that even the smallest things you do can have a meaningful impact.
 Years ago, Carol regularly visited a patient who was unresponsive.
 She would visit week after week, sitting next to her, talking softly to her and gently holding her hand.
 Carol began doubting the value of her visits, as nothing she did seemed to elicit a response and the patient seemed peaceful.
 She planned to talk to the Volunteer Department and let them know that she thought her time would be better spent with other patients.
 Just before she went to leave the patients’ bedside that day, much to her surprise, the patient took Carol’s hand, brought it to her lips and gently kissed it.
 The magnitude of that moment is one that Carol will never forget.
 This visit taught her never to doubt the comfort that a simple loving presence can bring someone.
 Suffice it to say, Carol continued visiting with this patient regularly until the very end of the patient’s life.

 Over her 10 years of volunteering, Carol’s warm and gentle presence touched the lives of many hospice patients in the Brookfield area and beyond.
 She became a fixture at Brookfield Commons, where she dedicated much of her time working with hospice patients and the staff there had the privilege of getting to know her as well.
 Her willingness to always help others, her unwavering commitment to the mission of hospice and helping to bring comfort to people at the end of life, the unassuming way in which she approached each patient, and her amenability to doing mundane things like paperwork in a timely and thorough fashion, demonstrate Carol’s commitment to volunteerism.
-These reasons and more highlight why Carol Howe has been named Regional Hospice and Palliative Care’s 2017 “Volunteer of the Year.”
+These reasons and more highlight why Carol Howe has been named Regional Hospice’s 2017 “Volunteer of the Year.”

 Together we give quality of life to our patients and their families.
 It has been a privilege to have played a small part in that and I am still processing, with gratitude, the honor bestowed on me.
 I am extremely humbled.”